notnine/montecarlo-stock-predictor/README.md

    python main.py
    ```

-3. View simulation results and variable importance rankings.
+3. Observe real-time visualizations of prediction vs. synthetic outcome.

-## 📊 Example Use Case
+## 🧪 Example Use Case

-- Predict the future price path of AAPL stock
+- Predict the future price path of a stock
 - Understand how volatility, drift, and time steps affect projections
-- Identify which simulation parameters have the strongest influence on outcome ranges
+- Identify key drivers in the forecast and test model accuracy against a known outcome